Need to get started with bee keeping but aren’t sure where to begin? Here are some basic bee keeping tips for newbies.

 - The first thing you should really do is to make sure what legalities are involved.
 Check your city and/or county website for regulations regarding backyard bees.
 For instance, in my city, I have to register and post a sign in my yard that bees are there.
 Oh, and pay the ever-present yearly fee – don’t get me started.

-- With the popularity of bee keeping on the rise, those who sell packaged bees often sell out by Valentine’s Day or even before.
+- With the popularity of beekeeping on the rise, those who sell packaged bees often sell out by Valentine’s Day or even before.
 So order your packaged bees before then.

 When you figure out if you can keep bees and you have them ordered, here are some things you’ll need to start gathering for the coming season.
 You usually pick up packaged bees in spring, whenever that is for you.

 Don’t worry, its not anything you can’t handle.
-Preparing for bee keeping is a simple process.
+Preparing for beekeeping is a simple process.

-Equipment to Prepare for Bee Keeping
+Equipment to Prepare for Beekeeping

 Bee Hives

 You need a house for your bees.
-You’ll first need to decide if you want to use standard, box-type bee hives or something like a top bar hive.
+You’ll first need to decide if you want to use standard, box-type beehives or something like a top bar hive.

-Why Top Bar Hives
+Why Consider Top Bar Hives

 If you have trouble lifting 40-80 pounds (the varying weight of bees and honey in a box), you may also want to consider top bar hives.
 We have yet to try these but we plan to make the switch soon.
 There are several options when it comes to deciding what kind of hive body to use.

-Langstroth or Box Bee Hives
+Langstroth or Box Beehives

 These are the bee hives I’ve always used, so I know them best.
-If you’re going to use box hive, also called Langstroth bee hives, you’ll also need hive components like:
+If you’re going to use box hive, also called Langstroth beehives, you’ll also need hive components like:

-- Brood boxes, for the bees to raise new bees
+- Brood boxes, for the bees to raise new bees.

-- Honey suppers (plus extras for switching out during honey flow), for the bees to brew honey into
+- Honey suppers (plus extras for switching out during honey flow), for the bees to brew honey into.

-- Bottom board, we prefer to use one with a screen for air flow
+- Bottom board, we prefer to use one with a screen for air flow.

-- Top board, to contain and protect the hive
+- Top board, to contain and protect the hive.

-- Feeder (make it an internal feeder if you have cold winters), to provide honey water during times of no or low pollen and nectar
+- Feeder (make it an internal feeder if you have cold winters), to provide honey water during times of no or low pollen and nectar.

 We’ve used Better Bee for hive body parts because they sell the polystyrene boxes (called Beemax) which help with hive temperature regulation.
-However, there’s nothing wrong with wooden boxes and they’re cheaper!
-We like to use a bottom board with a screen and invite you to read this to learn why.

 The bee keeper needs equipment, too!
 Some items you will want to have on hand are: